Has a piece of code ever puzzled you? You read the code but the meaning is just not popping into your head.

 “Be a server, not a client!”

 Christian is working as a doctoral computer science researcher in the area of distributed systems in Stuttgart, Germany.
-He has teached many students in computer science, graph theory, and distributed systems.
+He has taught many students in computer science, graph theory, and distributed systems.
 His passions are writing, reading, and coding.
 Christian’s mission is to serve aspiring coders through Finxter and help them to boost their skills.

 What our Users Say